Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 - Spatial grounding: Florence-2 (vision encoder plus bounding-box regressor) outputs mathematical coordinates directly from image pixels.
 - Text extraction: Tesseract OCR with contrast normalization reads text independently of visual scene interpretation.
 - Window context: Windows UI Automation supplies active-window metadata and, at each detected coordinate, the native control type and class name.
+- Cursor context: a single UIA query at the current pointer position returns the real control under the cursor, providing a ground-truth anchor and an "already hovering element X" signal.
 - Classification: a tiered classifier reads the UIA control type first, then the class name, then text and position heuristics, assigning a confidence that reflects which tier decided.
 - Reconciliation: a cross-check downgrades obvious mislabels (a line number reported as an input, a filename tab reported as an input) before output.
 - Filtering: non-actionable code content and static labels are removed to cut token count.
-- Planning and control: a downstream agent consumes the filtered JSON and obeys an explicit contract that gates every action on confidence and verifies the result.
+- Planning and control: a downstream agent consumes the data and obeys an explicit contract that gates every action on confidence and verifies the result.

 ## Why This Works

 1. Coordinates come from regression over image features, so they are exact and resolution-independent, and they survive theme changes.
 2. Dedicated OCR with contrast normalization prevents the text pollution and icon misreads that vision-language models produce, and keeps accuracy stable across light and dark themes.
-3. DPI awareness is set at process start, so the physical pixels in the screenshot match the logical pixels the controller clicks.
+3. DPI awareness is set at process start, so the physical pixels in the screenshot match the logical pixels the controller clicks and the cursor reports.
 Without this, a scaled laptop clicks the wrong element even when the box is correct.
 4. Classification keys on the accessibility control type, which is mandated by the OS specification and stable across every Windows app, instead of cosmetic class names that change per app and per version.
+5. The cursor snapshot gives the controller one point of certainty: the control type under the pointer is read directly from the OS, not inferred from pixels, so it can be trusted fully for "what is currently under the cursor".
-5. Every element carries a confidence score, and the controller contract refuses to act below threshold, so the system degrades by standing still on uncertain screens instead of clicking blindly.
+6. Every element carries a confidence score, and the controller contract refuses to act below threshold, so the system degrades by standing still on uncertain screens instead of clicking blindly.

 ## Hardware Requirements